Benny Mardones (album)

 Benny Mardones is the fourth studio album from American singer Benny Mardones, which was released by Curb in 1989.
 Produced by Michael Lloyd, it was Mardones' first album since 1981's Too Much to Lose, following his battle with a drug addiction and other personal issues.
-The album was recorded and released after the successful re-issue of Mardones' 1980 hit song "Into the Night".
+The album was recorded and released after the successful reissue of Mardones' 1980 hit song "Into the Night".

 Background

-In 1989, a Where Are They Now?
+In 1989, a "Where Are They Now?"
 Arizona radio segment spurred Los Angeles DJ Scott Shannon to add "Into the Night" to his playlist.
 The exposure ultimately rocketed the song back into the national charts, where it reached No. 20 in the first week of July 1989.
 The re-entry added 17 weeks to its previous run of 20, amounting to a total 37 (non consecutive) weeks, breaking the record set by Laura Branigan with her single "Gloria", which charted for 36 (consecutive) weeks from July 1982 to March 1983, for the longest-charting single of the 1980s by a solo artist.

 The second wave of success of "Into the Night" resulted in Mardones signing with Curb Records.
 With his new deal came the return of Joel Diamond as Mardones' manager.
-He soon recorded a new studio album, which included a new version of "Into the Night".
-The self-titled album, or "the blue album" as referred by Mardones' fans, was released to little success as Curb was best known for being a country label and was not able to capitalize on the success of the "Into the Night".
+He soon recorded a new studio album, which included the new re-recorded version of "Into the Night".
+The self-titled album, or "the blue album" as referred to by Mardones' fans, was released to little success as Curb was best known for being a country label and was not able to capitalize on the success of the "Into the Night".

 For the album, Mardones mainly wrote tracks with Mark Mangold and Duane Evans.
 The album is the first where Mardones' son Michael Everett Mardones is listed as a backup singer.
-"How Could You Love Me" would later be re-recorded for Mardones' 1995 album Stand By Your Man and his 2002 album A Journey Through Time.
+"How Could You Love Me" would later be re-recorded for Mardones' 1996 album Stand by Your Man and his 2002 album A Journey Through Time.